CAYSUS-DILAN/AUTOMATIC-NUMBER-PLATE-DETECTION-SYSTEM/README.md

 Automatic Number Plate Recognition (ANPR) is a technology like magic for reading vehicle license plates.
 Instead of needing a person to look at a camera feed, ANPR uses  image processing to automatically identify and decipher the letters and numbers on a plate.
 This can be done in real-time from videos or from still images.

 OPERATING ENVIRONMENT:
-FRONT END: HTML, CSS, JINJA, Python(flask)
+FRONT END: HTML, CSS, JINJA, Python(flask).
-BACK END: Python
+BACK END: Python.
-DATABASE: Firebase, SQL
+DATABASE: Firebase, SQL.
 Other API'S: TensorFlow Lite, Google Cloud Vision API\
 Applicatio Type:Client Server Application
 Operating System: Windows & or Heigher/MAC OS/LINUX